The Giza Plateau looking east. Photo by Berthold Werner.

-The Giza Pyramids squat just on the edge of Cairo, Egypt, about 25 km (15 miles) from the city centre but only a few dozen metres from some buildings.
-The Great Pyramid is the only one of the Seven Wonders of the Ancient World still visible and Africa's most awesome monument by far.
+The Pyramids squat just on the edge of Cairo, the capital of Egypt, about 25 km (15 miles) from the city centre but only a few dozen metres from some buildings.
+The area is formally known as the Giza Necropolis and Great Pyramid is the only one of the Seven Wonders of the Ancient World still visible and Africa’s most awesome monument by far.

-The Great Pyramid, also known as the Pyramid of Khufu or Pyramid of Cheops, shares the Giza Plateau with the two slightly smaller pyramids of Khafre (Chephren) and Menkaure as well as some tombs and smaller monuments such as the Sphinx.
-Many Egyptologists believe, by the way, that the Sphinx's face is that of Pharaoh Khafre.
+The Great Pyramid, also known as the Pyramid of Khufu or Pyramid of Cheops, shares the Giza Plateau with the two slightly smaller pyramids of Khafre (aka Pharoah Chephren) and Pharoah Menkaure as well as some tombs and smaller monuments such as the Sphinx.
+Many Egyptologists believe, by the way, that the Sphinx’s face is that of Pharaoh Khafre.

 The sides of all three pyramids are precisely aligned to magnetic north, south, east and west; the bases are square, level and built on rock, not the sand that covers most of Egypt.

-The Great Pyramid was originally 146 m (481 ft) high and contains an estimated 2.3 million blocks of stone each weighing 2.5 tonnes or more.
+Originally the Great Pyramid was covered by casing stones that formed a smooth outer surface, and what is seen today is the underlying core structure. originally 146 m (481 ft) high and contains an estimated 2.
+3 million blocks of stone each weighing 2.
+5 tonnes or more.
 The largest block weighs as much as 15 metric tons.

 Rock was quarried from just south of the site, worked and placed in position by thousands of paid labourers, not slaves, who were probably farmers in their off-season when fields were flooded during the Nile’s annual inundation.